 Alternatives to houseboats in the Kerala Backwaters

-You don’t have to stay in a houseboat to truly experience the Kerala backwaters.
-There are plenty of amazing accommodations and homestays that allow you to truly experience the local life of Kerala.
+• You don’t have to stay in a Kerala houseboat to get a truly immersive experience of the Kerala backwaters.
+You can stay in a good hotel or other amazing accommodations and homestays that allow you to truly experience the local life of Kerala.
+You will get delicious,authentic meals and a taste of everyday life.
+You might also meet other travelers during your stay.

-Some accommodations are located on private islands in the backwaters, complete with all the necessary amenities, such as the gorgeous Riverdale resort.
-On the other hand, you can stay at the many homestays in the region and enjoy authentic food, immerse yourself in the daily local routine, and support the community sustainably.
+• Some accommodations are located on private islands in the backwaters, complete with all the necessary amenities, such as the gorgeous Riverdale resort.
+On the other hand, you can stay at the many homestays in the region and enjoy authentic food and delicious meals, immerse yourself in the daily local routine, and support the community sustainably.

-You can also take boat rides on smaller non-motorized kettuvallams, rowing boats, or the public ferry.
+• Instead of the popularized Kerala houseboat, you can also take a boat trip in the backwater on one of the smaller non-motorized kettuvallams, shikara boats, rowing boats, or the tourist ferry.

 Canoe ride